akpetty/icesat2-book/README.md

  - 11/01/2022: included new CryoSat-2 and BGEP comparison notebooks.
  - 12/01/2022: upgraded the conda environment and included a new AWS S3 bucket data link, including zarr data (no download needed)
  - 12/06/2023: Added the new 2022-2023 winter analysis notebook which also describes the new Version 3 IS2SITMOGR4 dataset.
 Updated the read dataset function.
 A few other little minor bug fixes.
+ - 02/14/2025: Added the new 2023-2024 winter analysis notebook.
+More updates to the read dataset function (mainly hard-coding the zarr links).
+A few other little minor bug fixes.

 If you find any issues in the code or have any suggestions for the book, feel free to open an issue, which you can find by mousing over the GitHub icon at the top of each page.
 If you are familiar with GitHub, you can also fork the book's repository and suggest an edit that way.